-Rating Descriptor Excellent The application provides excellent overall value The proposed budget is detailed, aligns very well with the scope and scale of the proposed project, and is sufficient to undertake all components of work.
+Rating Descriptor Excellent The application provides excellent overall value The identified outcome/s or result/s against which the project's contribution to the MRFF measures of success will be evaluated are clearly articulated and well aligned with the overall goals of the MRFF, the initiative and the grant opportunity The proposed budget is detailed, aligns very well with the scope and scale of the proposed project, and is sufficient to undertake all components of work.
 The applicants risk management plan is well considered and appropriate to the project.
 The stated approach to the management, monitoring and reporting of risks is clearly articulated within their application.
 Any risks arising through the assessment are tolerable and well mitigated, and not likely to adversely impact on the achievement of stated objectives of the project.
 Good The application provides good overall value.
-The proposed budget, with some minor shortcomings, is substantiated and will meet the scope and scale of the proposed project.
+The outcome/s or result/s against which the project's contribution to the MRFF measures of success will be evaluated are articulated reasonably clearly and are somewhat aligned with the overall goals of the MRFF, the initiative and the grant opportunity The proposed budget, with some minor shortcomings, is substantiated and will meet the scope and scale of the proposed project.
 The applicants risk management plan is appropriate to the project, with some minor shortcomings.
 The stated approach to the management, monitoring and reporting of risk is articulated within their application, with claims supported across key areas.
 Any risks arising through the assessment are tolerable and unlikely to adversely impact on the achievement of stated objectives of the project, although some risks may require additional mitigations and/or monitoring to ensure the delivery of project outcomes.
 Marginal The application provides marginal overall value.
-The proposed budget is higher than expected for a project of the same scale and scope, with some line items questionable.
+The outcome/s or result/s against which the project's contribution to the MRFF measures of success will be evaluated are not clearly articulated and do not align with the overall goals of the MRFF, the initiative and the grant opportunity The proposed budget is higher than expected for a project of the same scale and scope, with some line items questionable.
 The applicant's risk management plan lacks detail in some areas, there are some gaps in risk identification or analysis or some mitigation and management strategies appear questionable.
 Some risks arising through the assessment may require additional mitigation and/or monitoring to ensure that they are managed in a way that doesn't impact on the delivery of some project outcomes.